sentot/BT-Analyser/readme.txt

 ==================== Commands ====================

-The prototype allows analysis to be performed in an incremental fashion.
+BT Analyser allows analysis to be performed in an incremental fashion.
 Of course analysis can be performed only if there is a model.
-For the prototype, a model is specified by a TextBT file (a file containing text that specifies a Behavior Tree in TextBT syntax, as used by the TextBE and ComBE tools).
+For BT Analyser, a model is specified by a TextBT file (a file containing text that specifies a Behavior Tree in TextBT syntax, as used by the TextBE and ComBE tools).
 A model is loaded using the process-bt-file command.
 Its syntax is